 December 12, 2016

-With the Pitt Dance Team warming up packed house in the O’Hara Student Center ballroom, 14 startup teams from the Pitt Blast Furnace student accelerator prepared for a lightning round of 90-second pitches hoping to make the cut to the final round of five.
+With the Pitt Dance Team warming up a packed house in the O’Hara Student Center ballroom, 14 startup teams from the Pitt Blast Furnace student accelerator prepared for a lightning round of 90-second pitches hoping to make the cut to the final round of five.

 The Demo Day event marked the culmination of eight weeks of extracurricular commitment on behalf of more than 30 students of all levels from across the university with a burning entrepreneurial desire.
 The program took them through an intense “Lean Launchpad” curriculum whereby they interviewed prospective customers to help them develop a value proposition for converting their idea into a marketable product or service.
 The students also work one-on-one with a mentor who helps guide them through the process.